 There is no doubt that the Nile Valley canyon existed but how was it created and when?

 Canyons are formed by the erosive force of water eating away at rock.
-But for erosion into rock to continue the eroded rock has to find a place to be deposited.
+But for erosion into rock to continue the material that has been eroded has to find a place to be deposited.
 If you did not know about this canyon before you will likely find the existence of this canyon perplexing?
-After all, how could a canyon be formed 6000 feet below Cairo when Cairo is only 244 feet above sea level?
+After all, how could a canyon be formed 6000 feet below Cairo, Egypt when Cairo is only 244 feet above sea level?
 How could a steep-walled canyon be eroded in granite below sea level?
 Even at the Aswan Dam 630 miles south of the canyon outlet the canyon reaches more than 600 feet below sea level.

-Many questions are raised by the existence of this buried canyon in Egypt.
-How could such a canyon from below sea level?
-How old is this Grand Canyon of the Nile Valley?
+How could such a canyon form below sea level is but of many questions are raised by the existence of this buried canyon in Egypt.
+We might also ask, how old is this Grand Canyon of the Nile Valley?
 How can this canyon and its formation be understood in Biblical chronology?
 Can the Nile Valley canyon be explained by Noah’s Flood?
-All of these are question we will address in a series of posts.
+All of these are question we will address in subsequent post in this series.

 We will turn to the first question of how the canyon could form below sea level in the next installment of this series: The Lost Grand Canyon of Egypt: Origins of the Nile Valley Canyon.